Evgenije Letica: Metropolitan of Banja Luka and Bihać

 On 31 March 1899, Ecumenical Patriarch Constantine V of Constantinople received a request from Metropolitan Nikolaj (Mandić) asking that the diocese of Dabar-Bosnia be divided into two dioceses considering its existing large territory.
 The Patriarch with the Holy Synod responded favourably to Bishop Nikolaj's petition and in the same year the Metropolitanate of Banja Luka-Bihac was established along with the Metropolitanate of Dabar-Bosna.
 The new diocese consisted of 13 districts: Banja Luka; Kotor Varos; Derventa; Prnjavor; Bosanska Gradiška; Tešanj; Bihać; Prijedor; Ključ, Una-Sana Canton; Bosanski Petrovac; Stari Majdan; and Sanski Most with 134 parishes.

 The Act of Establishment of the New Metropolis was issued by the Patriarchate of Constantinople on 13 August 1899, and the Vienna Court upheld that decision on 14 January 1900.
-The Synod of the Patriarchate of Constantinople elected the Very Reverend Archimandrite Evgenije Letica as the first Metropolitan of the newly founded Banja Luka-Bihac Metropolitanate.
+The Synod of the Patriarchate of Constantinople elected the Very Reverend Archimandrite Evgenije Letica as the first Metropolitan of the newly founded Banja Luka-Bihać Metropolitanate.
 He was appointed by the Vienna court as Metropolitan on 24 August 1900.
 When he was appointed Metropolitan, he held the rank of Archimandrite at St. George's Monastery.

 The New Metropolitan addressed the priesthood and spiritual congregation on the day of Saint Ignatius in 1900, informing them of his consecration and ordering them to address him in the future on spiritual matters, and not the Metropolitan of Sarajevo.
 As is customary he requests that the clergy now commemorate his name at the divine services.

 In the newly established diocese, church life was to be organized, which was not an easy job.
 At the request of Metropolitan Evgenije, the Vienna Court on 18 July 1900 approved the establishment of a Consistory court.
 The advisers to the Consistory were appointed Protopresbyter Petar Djenić and presbyter Aleksa Jokanović.
 The Consistory began operating on 6 October 1901.

 The Metropolitan visited his diocese öfter and used even opportunity to educate the congregation and required priests as well as to require from the clergy to serve the divine services uniformly.
 He responded to every call and in seven years he visited over one hundred churches of his diocese.